 I’m Mohammad Owaiz Shaik, a digital product designer and strategist from India who creates experiences that help people live better and work smarter.
 Currently building Cone to help business owners and accountants with all their finance and accounting needs.

 I didn’t find the design.
 The design found me.
 Being a Designer was not a choice, it was a calling

 I was born in the town of Kadapa, Andhra Pradesh, India.
-I have been a creative kid from a young age, fascinated with my calligraphy and interested in doodling.
+I have been a creative kid from a young age, fascinated with calligraphy and interested in doodling.

 I have always enjoyed building things.
 I left my artistic side to pursue my goal of becoming an engineer.
 My love for math and technology led me to Computer Science.

 While getting more familiar with computer science in undergrad school, I explored my creative side again through graphic design.
 I’ve always been curious about the intersection of these two fields, leading me to discover UI/UX design.
 I led a team of like-minded people at my university to manage the design work for three national-level annual festivals.
-I used to be called an unusually creative person among the nerds.
+I became a well-known guy in the university for my design work and contributions.

 In 2016, Campus Diaries recognized me for their 25 Under 25 awards for changemakers in the arts and design category.
 The Special Jury includes Jessica Walsh.
 Moved by this moment, I returned full of inspiration and motivation to pursue a career in design.